GBouffard/CV/README.md

   it('learns proactively and autonomously', function(){
     learning is a lifelong process and wants to keep learning whether employed or not;
-    A the moment, focussed on cementing knowledge around Javascript and Ruby;
+    At the moment, focussed on cementing knowledge around Javascript and Ruby;
     in the future, intend to look at other languages such as Java, Swift and Python;
     expect(Guillaume.brain).toContain newCodingSkillsAndLanguages();
   });

   it('likes teamwork and pair-programming', function(){
     finds it easy to get along with other coders, as if we all have an extra cool gene;
-    thinks it's a great feeling to finally solve a bug or get something working as a team;
+    thinks it's a great feeling to solve a bug or get something working as a team;
     expect(Guillaume.hands).toBe highFivingEveryoneInTheTeamWhenItHappens();
   });

   it('knows how to debug and solve problems', function(){
     uses console.log, byebug, irb and own knowledge to reslove bugs;
-    has also improved Google search skills;
+    has also improved his own Google search skills;
     expect(Guillaume.code).toBe bugFree();
   });

   it('meets deadlines and works well under pressure', function(){
     was already doing in previous jobs and didnt change this habit;
-    never missed a single submission deadline for every weekly challenge at Makers Academy;
+    never missed a submission deadline for weekly Makers Academy challenge;
     expect(Guillaume.submissions).toBe OnTime();
   });

   it('likes to produce well-written code', function(){
     tries to keep his code as clean as possible;
     refactors, indents, follows style guides and respects the DRY and YAGNI rules;
-    is aware that a clean code will make life easier for future teammates;
+    is aware that a clean code will make life easier for his future teammates;
     expect(Guillaume.code).toBe easyToRead;
   });

   it('is a bundle of creativity', function(){
-    in case this coded-style-CV is not creative enough;
-    is known for always coming up with very creative artistic engaging marketing client retention growth and client engagement ideas;
+    in case this coded-style-CV is not creative enough; is known for always coming up with creative, revenue generating, client retention and engagement ideas;
-    his final team project at makers Academy was actually one of the ideas that he pitched;
-    is also creative as a songwriter to the extend that he signed in the past for his band a partnership with Universal Music;
+    had his idea chosen by the team for the final project at Makers Academy;
     expect(Guillaume.brain).toComeUpWithATonOfIdeasAndFeaturesForAProject();
   });

-  it('is fun and have a good sence of humour', function(){
+  it('is fun and have a good sense of humour', function(){
     is said to be pretty fun to be around;
-    thinks that it's very important and so much easier to work with cool and entertaining people;
+    believes that its so much easier to work with cool and entertaining people;
     expect(Guillaume.contribution).toBe efficientBeforeAnythingElseButFunOnTopOfIt();
   });
 });